Wimonder/injectipy/docs/installation.md

 ## Requirements

-- Python 3.9 or higher
+- Python 3.11 or higher
-- typing-extensions (automatically installed)

 ## Install from PyPI